mortalis13/Starter-Point/README.md

 ### Showing the content

-1. Blog view: Blog posts show full content by default, the reduced content is shown when there is a Read More link or an Excerpt for a particular post.
+1. **Blog view**: Blog posts show full content by default, the reduced content is shown when there is a **Read More** link or an Excerpt for a particular post.
-2. Category view: Posts in a category are listed within a table with sortable headers.
+2. **Category view**: Posts in a category are listed within a table with sortable headers.
 The dropdown element allows to change how many posts per page are shown.
 The table has additional column Views to show how many times a post has been viewed.

 ### Theme Options